githubIEP/worldriskpollr/cran-comments.md

 ## Submission 4

-This release failed on the following recurring note (with varying times for the three OS):
+The third release failed on the following recurring note (with varying times for the three OS):

 Examples with CPU (user + system) or elapsed time > 10s
                 user system elapsed
 dot-wrp_check 126.82   3.14  130.62

 - The reason this NOTE kept on occurring was that the functions downloaded AND processed the data in real time.
 I now have the preprocessed and compressed rda data available on Github in the package's data-raw folder.
 I have experimented with compression and found 'xz' the most efficient.
+The package loads this into the package environment in the .onLoad() function.
+I have put 3 stopifnot() tests into the .onLoad() function.
+The first checks that the computer is connected to the internet.
+If not, it asks the user to re-try when they have a valid internet connection.
+The second checks that the data file is available.
+If not, there is a message to contact the maintainer.
+The third catches a timeout error and informs the user to check their internet connection and try loading the package again.

-This significantly reduces processing time and passes the <5 sec criteria on all systems.
-I thank you for your patience, this is the first submission to CRAN so took me a few days to understand the criteria and then find the most efficient ways of meeting them.
+Overall, this significantly reduces processing time and passes the <5 sec criteria on all systems.
+I thank you for your patience and hope this is a valid solution to the elapsed time NOTEs.